10 Gorgeous Indoor Garden Ideas

 Gardening in miniature

 Terrariums are the ideal choice if you want to create a whole garden inside – a miniature one that is!
 These small verdant worlds can be a simple mix of pebbles and plants, or a whimsical recreation of a beautiful country garden complete with tiny cottages, figurines and hand-crafted scenes.
-A clear glass vessel, succulents and cacti, potting soil, sand and pebbles is all you will need to get started and create your very own miniature garden design.
+A clear glass vessel, succulents and cacti, potting soil, sand and pebbles are all you need to get started in creating your very own miniature garden.

 Create a living wall

 Vertical gardening is becoming an increasingly popular concept.
-Stunning to look at, a lush green wall of plants takes a little more time and investment than some of our other indoor gardening suggestions, however the finished look is undeniably impressive and will suit a bathroom or lounge well.
+Stunning to look at, a lush green wall takes a little more time and investment than some of our other indoor gardening suggestions, however, the finished look is undeniably impressive and will suit a bathroom or lounge particularly well.
 You will need a good solid frame, fabric (if you’re going for a soil-free version), an irrigation system designed to reach all parts of the wall, a container to catch excess water and, of course, the plants themselves.
-If you want something a bit simpler then you can create a living wall with potted plants that you hand-water.
-This is a cheaper but still attractive alternative
+If you want something a bit simpler then you can create a living wall with potted plants that you simply hand-water.
+This is a cheaper but no less attractive alternative.

 Decorate with plants

 Colourful or geometric wall planters will instantly add interest to a room.
-This idea is basically a vertical wall garden in miniature, without the need for an irrigation system or large space.
-Some plants can grow through fabric, such as felt, for small frames like these, or alternatively install a specially designed fabric wall planter, such as Woolly Pockets, with everything you need included.
+This idea is like a vertical garden in miniature, without the need for an irrigation system or large space.
+Some plants can grow through fabric like felt, or alternatively install a specially designed fabric wall planter with everything you need included.